ShawnHymel/saleae-docs/_pages/getting-started.md

 ## Logic Software Installation

-Download the Saleae Logic software by navigating to the [Salaea Downloads page](https://www.saleae.com/downloads/).
+Download the Saleae Logic software by navigating to the [Saleae Downloads page](https://www.saleae.com/downloads/).
 Select your operating system, and click the download button.

 ### Windows